-Many Hollywood stars become household names after finding their big break, which is why a lot of performers travel to the United States to try their luck in making it big.
+Many Hollywood stars become household names after finding their big break, which is why a lot of performers travel to the United States to try their luck at making it big.
 While becoming famous is not an easy feat, there are immigrants who eventually became citizens that prove that it IS possible.

 Born in Mexico, Salma Hayek began her career in her home country, acting in telenovelas before she moved to Los Angeles in 1991 to study the craft.
 She overstayed in the United States when her visa expired and was undocumented before she finally received her citizenship in 2013.